 If you are still questioning whether HWA could have been right, take time to analyze his character and the fruits that were produced.
-Research shows that HWA preached an eclectic gospel, taking what he wanted from the Jehovah's Witnesses, Seventh-day Adventists, Church of God (7th Day), Mormons and others and then pieced it all together with fear, shame, guilt and false prophecies for the purpose of control and financial exploitation of others.
+Research shows that HWA preached an eclectic gospel, copying what he wanted from the Jehovah's Witnesses, Seventh-day Adventists, Church of God (7th Day), Mormons and others, and then pieced it all together with fear, shame, guilt and false prophecies for the purpose of control and financial exploitation of others.
 His religious roots were not what members thought.
 Educating yourself on how the leaders used coercive persuasion and thought reform on the naïve will help you break free of any ambivalent feelings you may still have toward the WCG, PCG, etc., or your thoughts to perhaps go back to the "new" WCG or another offshoot with similar Armstrong teachings and methods of control and fear.

-Talking to Someone About Your Pain:
+Talking to Those Who Understand About Your Pain: